MahdiPorheydarii/ML-Playground/README.md

 - **main.ipynb**: The Jupyter Notebook containing the Python code used to preprocess the data, train the models, and analyze the results.
 - **cardekho.csv**: The dataset used for model training and evaluation.
 It contains information on various car features and their corresponding selling prices.
 - **LinearRegression.py**: A script implementing the Linear Regression model, one of the models used in this project.
+- **requirements.txt**: Listed Python libraries required to run the project.

 ## Project Objective